+2. Rights and Protections for Complainant and Respondent

+(a) The complainant and respondent have the right to a process that is fundamentally fair, and free of bias or prejudice.

+(b) The complainant and respondent have the right to be treated with respect, dignity, sensitivity, and fairness throughout the entire process.
+They are both entitled to seek support from the University and to be informed about the process both before the process is initiated and throughout the process as

+5 The University recognizes that should it be proceeding in cases where criminal charges are pending, however, the respondents may choose not to participate in the disciplinary process in order to protect their Fifth Amendment rights.
+Such decision will not be used as evidence against any respondent and the Hearing Panel will be instructed not to draw any adverse inference from the failure to participate.

+6 While the IO assigned by the AVP will be responsible for managing the complaint investigation and resolution process, the IO will work with other appropriate University offices, including the Vice Provost for University Life, to determine if interim measures are appropriate before a final resolution is reached.

+it unfolds.

-- B. Rights and Protections for Complainant and Respondent - 1.
-The complainant and respondent have the right to a process that is fundamentally fair, and free of bias or prejudice. - 2.
-The complainant and respondent have the right to be treated with respect, dignity, sensitivity, and fairness throughout the entire process.
-They are both entitled to seek support from the University and to be informed about the process both before the process is initiated and throughout the process as it unfolds. - 3.
-Both parties have the right to participate in the process, or to refrain from participation.
-The failure to participate will not be used as evidence against either party, but also will not prevent the process from proceeding unless the complainant determines to withdraw the complaint and the University determines to abide by that request. - 4.
-Both parties may have a lawyer or other advisor present when being interviewed by the Investigative Team and the Hearing Panel, but the lawyer or other advisor will not be permitted to present statements, seek the production of evidence, or question any witnesses. - 5.
-Evidence of prior sexual conduct by the complainant or respondent with other partners will not be considered in the process, and any evidence of a prior sexual relationship between the parties will not be determinative of the issue of consent.
-If there is credible evidence of a pattern of violations of the Sexual Violence Policy, that evidence may be considered by the Hearing Panel. - 6.
-While the process is underway, the Vice Provost for University Life (VPUL) will work with the complainant and respondent, ensuring support is provided to both parties.
+(c) Both parties have the right to participate in the process, or to refrain from participation.
+The failure to participate will not be used as evidence against either party, but also will not prevent the process from proceeding unless the complainant withdraws the complaint and the University determines to abide by that request or the respondent withdraws from the University.

+(d) Both parties may have a lawyer or other advisor present when being interviewed by the Investigative Team and the Hearing Panel, but the lawyer or other advisor will not be permitted to present statements, seek the production of evidence, or question any witnesses.

+(e) Evidence of prior sexual conduct by the complainant or respondent with other partners will not ordinarily be considered in the process, and any evidence of a prior sexual relationship between the parties will not be determinative of the issue of consent.

+(f) If there is credible evidence of a pattern of violations of the Sexual Misconduct Policy, that evidence may be considered by the Hearing Panel if there is a finding of responsibility and a sanction is being determined.

+(g) While the process is underway, the Vice Provost for University Life (VPUL) will work with the complainant and respondent, ensuring support is provided to both parties.
 VPUL will also be responsible for implementing interim measures to protect the parties, or any of the witnesses, consistent with principles of fairness, including implementing measures regarding housing, academic accommodations and scheduling changes, no contact orders, and any other appropriate actions to protect the parties or any of the witnesses.

-C. Preliminary Determination
+3. Preliminary Determination

-Upon receiving a complaint, the IO will make a preliminary determination as to whether the complaint falls within the purview of the Sexual Violence Policy and whether, on its face, there appears to be a sufficient basis to conduct a full investigation.
-In making this determination, the IO may interview the complainant and the respondent and conduct whatever preliminary investigation the Officer deems necessary to determine if the actions alleged in the complaint would, if true, constitute a violation of the University's Sexual Violence Policy and there is a reasonable basis for investigating the charges.
-If the IO concludes there is insufficient basis to proceed, the matter will be concluded and the parties so advised.
+Upon receiving a complaint, the IO will make a preliminary determination as to whether the complaint falls within the purview of a Sexual Misconduct Policy and whether, on its face, there appears to be a sufficient basis to conduct a full investigation.
+In making this determination, the IO may interview the complainant and the respondent (after advising the respondent of the allegations in writing) and conduct whatever preliminary investigation the IO deems necessary to determine if the actions alleged in the complaint would, if true, constitute a violation of the University's Sexual Violence Policy and there is a reasonable basis for investigating the charges.
+If the IO concludes there is insufficient basis to proceed, the matter will be concluded, and the parties so advised.

-D. Investigation
+4. Investigation